-In the city of Monterey, California a monument to Confederate General Robert Selden Garnett found a home for more than 60 years.
-This controversial marker of the "Lost Cause," erected by the United Daughters of the Confederacy with the support of the…
+In Monterey, California, a monument to Confederate General Robert Selden Garnett found a home for over 60 years.
+This controversial marker of the "Lost Cause," erected by the United Daughters of the Confederacy (UDC) with the support of the city's…

 The Mount Hope Cemetery Memorial represented the continuation of the Lost Cause legacy as it stretched into the Golden State.
 The memorial continued this legacy by honoring the soldiers who fought to preserve slavery.
 It resides in San Diego,…